grow/grow/README.md

 We recommend using `virtualenv` to work on Grow in order to keep your system-wide installation separate from your working copy.

-    virtualenv --no-site-packages <dir>           # Creates a new virtualenv in <dir>. cd <dir>
+    sudo pip install virtualenv                   # Install virtualenv if you don't have it. virtualenv --no-site-packages <dir>           # Creates a new virtualenv in <dir>. cd <dir>
     source bin/activate                           # Activates the virtualenv.